I’m speaking at SQL Saturday Virginia Beach — June 8

 The evolution of statistics

 During my lunch break, I was perusing the ESPN website and stumbled across this article.
 It contemplates whether or not a .300 hitter (in baseball, for those of you who are sports-challenged) is meaningful anymore.
 As a baseball fan, the article caught my attention.
-I didn’t read through the entire article (it ended up being a much longer read than I expected — too long for me to read while on a lunch break at work), but from what little I did glean from it, a couple of things struck me.
+I didn't read through the entire article (it ended up being … Continue reading The evolution of statistics

 Testing something?
 What’s the test plan?

-Imagine if you will that you’ve been asked to test a product.
-The product could be anything — software, a car, a kitchen appliance, a piece of sports equipment, whatever.
-For the purposes of this article, we’ll say you’re working at some company, and you’ve been asked to test a piece of software.
+Imagine if you will that you've been asked to test a product.
+The product could be anything -- software, a car, a kitchen appliance, a piece of sports equipment, whatever.
+For the purposes of this article, we'll say you're working at some company, and you've been asked to test a piece of software.
+You're told … Continue reading Testing something?
+What’s the test plan?

 CASSUG hosting the Modern Migration Tour, June 19